-fig. 3 Gearbox damage distribution [23]
+Fig. 3 Gearbox damage distribution [25]

-From the figures it can be seen that the electrical systems had highest failure rate, but the gearboxes caused longest downtime per failure.
-The gearbox damage distributions show that both bearing and gear faults are concentrated in the parallel section.
 Design calculations for a wind turbine are based on simulation of mechanical loads on the turbine components caused by external forces.
 The external forces are the wind, the electricity grid and sea waves for offshore applications.

 The multi-body simulation techniques are used to analyse the loads on internal components of drive trains.
 All drive train components are treated as rigid bodies.
-The linkages in the multi-body model, representing the bearing and tooth flexibilities, are modelled with a springs acting in the plane of action [7, 9, 12, 13, 24-26].
+The linkages in the multi-body model, representing the bearing and tooth flexibilities, are modelled with a springs acting in the plane of action [7, 10, 13, 14, 26-28].

 It is also used a flexible model in which the drive train components are modelled as finite element models instead of rigid bodies.
 This model adds a possibility of calculating stress and deformation in the drive train components at the same time.
-Any addition to the model leads to additional information about dynamics of the drive train but makes the modelling and the simulation more complicated [1, 11, 18].
+Any addition to the model leads to additional information about dynamics of the drive train but makes the modelling and the simulation more complicated [1, 12, 20].

 The modern wind turbines have a planetary gearbox.
-Studies on the vibrations in a planetary gear system have been done in [1, 3, 5, 15, 16].
+Studies on the vibrations in a planetary gear system have been done in [1, 3, 5, 16, 17].
 The tooth meshes are modelled as a linear spring with stiffness that is a time function.
-For this reason the vibration equations of a planetary gear system are differential equations with periodic coefficients, [15, 16, 28].
+For this reason the vibration equations of a planetary gear system are differential equations with periodic coefficients, [2-5, 16, 17].

-The applications of these modelling techniques on different drive trains of wind turbines are presented in [1, 9-12, 18-21, 24-26].
+The applications of these modelling techniques on different drive trains of wind turbines are presented in [1, 10-13, 20-23, 26-28].
 References [29, 30] present the numerical investigations for the given wind turbine in this paper, where the meshes stiffness are modelled as constant springs.
 In this case the differential equations, which describe the torsional vibrations of the wind turbine, have constant coefficients.
 In [31, 32, 34], a dynamic model of wind turbine is proposed, where the mesh stiffness is modelled as a time function, and the aerodynamic and electromagnetic torques are constants.
 In Ref.
 [33], the same dynamical model is proposed, but the aerodynamic and electromagnetic torques are modelled as time functions.

-References [2, 4, 28, 35, 37, 38] present the effects of tooth damages and the wearing on the gear dynamics.
+References [2, 4, 35, 37, 38] present the effects of tooth damages and the wearing on the gear dynamics.
 Typical gear failures are: broken tooth, cracked tooth, worn tooth, pitting, spalling and chipping.
-Several approaches are proposed in these references to understand the influence of local damages on the dynamic behaviour of gearbox.
+Several approaches are proposed in these references to understand the influence of local damages on the dynamic behavior of gearbox.